edsonfischborn/cimol-micro-intellisense/README.md

-# cimol.micro-intellisense
+# cimol-micro-intellisense

-**Description:** The "cimol.micro-intellisense" is an extension developed to assist in microcontroller development.
+**Description:** The "cimol-micro-intellisense" is an extension developed to assist in microcontroller development.
 It supports the c_cpp extension without the need for configuration.

 ![UI](./assets/extUi.png)